Have You Checked Your Building For Dry Rot?

 What To Do If You Discover Dry Rot

 If you encounter dry rot, wood rot, or any kind of obvious discoloration or decay in your building materials, you need to contact a contractor immediately.
 It could be from flood damage, or it could be from overhead leakage and moisture exposure that will need a professional roofing company's assistance.
 For the best results, be sure to contact a roofing company to inspect the harder-to-reach areas.

 Vertex Roofing Offers Roof Inspections, Repairs, and Replacements for Dry Rot Damage in SLC, Utah

-At Vertex Roofing, our certified roofing contractors have over 15 years of experience with roof inspections, repairs, replacements and new installations for Salt Lake City, Utah residents and commercial businesses.
-If you have discovered roof rot from water damage, or termite damage on your roof, give us a call at 801-639-0477 for a free bid.
+At Vertex Roofing, our certified roofing contractors have over 20+ years of experience with roof inspections, repairs, replacements and new installations for Salt Lake City, Utah residents and commercial businesses.
+If you have discovered roof rot from water damage, or roof damage from pests, give us a call at 801-639-0477 for a free bid.
 Ask us about our financing and roofing warranties.

 - Upgrade Your Home's Curb Appeal this May with a Beautiful New Roof in Salt Lake City - May 30, 2023

 - Composite Roofing in Utah: Types, Benefits, and Costs - March 31, 2023